-The following graph compares cumulative total return of the Company's common stock with the cumulative total return of (i) the NASDAQ Composite Market, and (ii) the NASDAQ Biotechnology Index.
-The graph assumes (a) \$100 was invested on January 31, 2014 (the first day the Company's stock was traded on the NASDAQ Global Market) in each of the Company's common stock, the stocks comprising the NASDAQ Biotechnology Index, and (b) the reinvestment of dividends.
+The following graph compares cumulative total return of the Company's common stock with the cumulative total return of (i) the Nasdaq Composite Index, and (ii) the Nasdaq Biotechnology Index.
+The graph assumes (a) \$100 was invested on January 31, 2014 (the first day the Company's stock was traded on the Nasdaq Global Market) in each of the Company's common stock, the stocks comprising the Nasdaq Composite Index and the stocks comprising the Nasdaq Biotechnology Index, and (b) the reinvestment of dividends.
 The comparisons shown in the graph are based on historical data and the stock price performance shown in the graph is not necessarily indicative of, or intended to forecast, future performance of our stock.